kukuu/microservices-nodejs-docker-nginx/mongo-db/readme.md

 ## Load balancing

-   MongoDB scales horizontally using sharding.[7]
+   MongoDB scales horizontally using sharding.
 The user chooses a shard key, which determines how the data in a collection will be distributed.
 The data is split into ranges (based on the shard key) and distributed across multiple shards.
 (A shard is a master with one or more slaves.)

    MongoDB can run over multiple servers, balancing the load and/or duplicating data to keep the system up and running in case of hardware failure.
 Automatic configuration is easy to deploy, and new machines can be added to a running database.